ebreton/ghost-in-a-shell/README.md

 * or leverage the power of [traefik](https://traefik.io) and have multiple ghosts on a **per-path basis** (see section below)
     > e.g.: `NAME=yet-another make traefik`.
 Head to <http://localhost/yet-another>

-If you are worried with your data, be at rest: a local folder is created for every blog you create, named from $NAME variable.
-Stopping and restarting a blog with the same name will keep using the local data
+If you are worried with your data, be at rest: a local folder is created within path _./instances_, for every blog you create, named from $NAME variable.
+Stopping and restarting a blog with the same name will keep using the local data.

 ## Installation and usage